 But hope lies within; there’s a little glimmer of light.
 Part of you really knows, and is building the courage to push, just so you can reach the crest of that next hill, up there on the far horizon!
 The difference is the accepting.
 The accepting of the human condition.
 Your self-esteem canopy will fill with air; you will weep with the effort it takes.
 The effort it takes to understand this dreaded disease the lies dormant within us all.
 The hunting-disease we carry; the desire to prey on the weak and the vulnerable, so they become stuck too.

 Distance yourself from the limitations of the past.
-Learn to be alone.
 You will achieve greatness you never dreamed possible.
+Contact Us.

 In a post entitled Ahhhhhhh… got me again!
 One of our members enlightened us to someone who enjoyed humiliating men.
 We’re glad to report that he hasn’t yet murdered her, however, if he’s allowed to stew much longer, we fear the worst.
 So with this in mind, we’re going to help him understand the, ‘for some strange reason’ of his predicament a little better.